-Focusing on preventative healthcare in the community also helps people stay as healthy as possible for as long as possible while ensuring the hospital system operates as efficiently as possible.
+There are many people in our communities who have complex chronic health and social needs.
+Focusing on healthcare in the community helps people better understand and manage their health care needs, and stay as healthy as possible for as long as possible, while ensuring the hospital system operates as efficiently as possible.

-The Premier’s Priority aims to reduce potentially preventable visits to hospital by five per cent through to 2023 for people who can safely receive their care in the community.
-Delivering this result will strengthen the care provided to people in the community, improve patient experience and keep people healthier in the long-term.
+The Premier’s Priority aims to reduce potentially preventable visits to hospital by 5% through to 2023 for people who can safely receive their care in the community.
+Delivering this result will strengthen the care provided to people in the community, improve the experience for patients and keep people healthier in the long-term.

 How are we tracking?

 Reducing the number of days spent in hospital for patients with preventable conditions has required a focused and coordinated effort between hospitals and primary care providers.
 The proportion of total days spent in hospital in 2020-2021 by people with conditions where hospitalisation is potentially preventable has improved by 1.6 percentage points since baseline (2017-18).
 Prior to this the rate had been increasing since 2015-2016.